rehierl/abstract-properties/11-x-hierarchies/11-2-hierarchy-of-scopes/2-0-hierarchy-of-scopes.md

 A partial setup `S` may be referred to as **a hierarchy of scopes**, if the following requirements are met:

-* (R0) `S` is a normalized setup of sets.
+* (R0) `S` is a normalized setup of scopes.
 * (R1) `S` has one and only one root set `r`.

-Note that "a hierarchy of scopes" is synonymous to
-"a rooted normalized setup".
+Note that "a hierarchy of scopes" is synonymous to "a rooted normalized partial setup" and also synonymous to "a rooted forest of scopes".

 * `(#RS(H) == 1)` is required to be true

-Note that a hierarchy `H` of scopes has the following properties:
+Note that a hierarchy of scopes `H` has the following properties:

 * `(#S > 0)` - A hierarchy is always non-empty.
 * `(Ø !in H)` - No set in a hierarchy is empty.